 Diversification is a way to reduce your risk.
 The more diversified your investment portfolio is, the less risk you will have.

-Another way to reduce your risk is to hedge.
-For example, if you’re a farmer, you might grow two different crops.
-This way, if one crop fails, the other crop will likely provide a good amount of income.
+For example, if you’re a farmer you might grow two different crops, one that does well in wet weather and one that does well in dry weather.
+This way, if one crop fails, the other crop will likely still provide a good amount of income.

 Dollar cost averaging